Updated: Nov 27

 To make it is as easy as possible, I'm including links to all of my favorite tools.
 As you'll see in the video (and my ridiculous photos below), these are the real tools I use in the studio and so I highly recommend them!

 If you have a local fabric or craft store near you I highly recommend shopping there first.
-If you do go with these links, please know that they are affiliate links which means I'll get a return of a small percentage of the sale.
+If you do go with the links below, please know that they are affiliate links which means I'll get a return of a small percentage of the sale.

 Without further ado, let's set up your sewing room!